tdsmith/aRrgh/README.md

 ### From text data

 The `read.table()` function, which is used to read data from delimited text files, gives you data frames.
 The syntax you will almost always want to use to get data into R is `read.table('path/to/file', header=TRUE, sep='\t')` (substituting your favorite separator, of course). `read.table` isn't the zippiest option for giant data sets but don't worry about it until you're sure you're already worried about it.

+Some things that you should know about `read.table` are:

+* String values are, by default, treated as `factor`s, *not* as character atomic vectors.
+If the strings in your data file describe elements of a set of discrete possibilities, this is often convenient and desirable.
+If you are not expecting it, this behavior may threaten to [ruin your career](https://twitter.com/seanjtaylor/status/322410764151443457).
+* Lines starting with `#` will be silently ignored.
+* Any values which are the string `NA` will be understood as a missing value, unless you pass `na.strings=NULL`.
+* The strings `NaN` and `Inf` will be interpreted appropriately if they appear in columns that otherwise appear to be numeric.

 If they don't already have them, you should give your data files column headers that are explanatory but easy to type, because it makes a lot of the access semantics for data frames much nicer.